 What Skills Do I Need to Be a Mechanic?

 Mechanics are responsible for inspecting, repairing and maintaining cars, buses, trucks, motorcycles and other vehicles.
 In recent years, the systems and components of these vehicles have become more complex.
 Mechanics need the skills to work not only with special tools and diagnostic equipment, but also with sophisticated electronics and computer systems.
-Schools offering Automobile Repair degrees can also be found in these popular choices.

 Skill Requirements for Mechanics